Modesto park stabbing a shock to neighbors

-MODESTO, Calif. - Long time neighbors living close to Modesto's Mildred Perkins Park on Snyder Avenue were stunned to hear of a deadly stabbing Saturday night.
+Long time residents living close to Modesto's Mildred Perkins Park on Snyder Avenue were stunned to hear of a deadly stabbing over the holiday weekend.

-Police believe it was an "isolated incident" but did not release further details.

-Despite the stabbing, neighbors like Rodney Owen, who has lived in the neighborhood since 1987, say they aren't worried.
+Despite the stabbing, residents like Rodney Owen, who has lived in the neighborhood since 1987, say he isn't worried.

 "I've always felt fairly safe at this (Mildred Perkins Park)," Owen said.
 "I bring my grandkids down here regularly.
 It's always been a fairly safe park."

 The park is surrounded by well-kept homes and tree-lined streets.
-There is a church and daycare center across the street and Mildred Perkins Elementary School is next door.
+There is a church, a daycare center across the street and Mildred Perkins Elementary School is next door.

 Alicia Sarabia, who owns Alicia's Day Care, has lived at her home for almost three years.
 She told ABC10 she is concerned about the violence.